softlayer/githubio_source/content/reference/services/SoftLayer_User_Customer_OpenIdConnect/setDefaultAccount.md

 ---
 title: "setDefaultAccount"
-description: "An OpenIdConnect identity, for example an IBMid, can be linked or mapped to one or more individual SoftLayer users, but... "
+description: "An OpenIdConnect identity, for example an IAMid, can be linked or mapped to one or more individual SoftLayer users, but... "
 layout: "method"
 tags:
     - "method"